Arizona Desert Palm Trees

 Canary Palm Tree Diseases

-Canary Palm disease can occur.
+Although mostly hardy, Canary Palm disease rarely can occur.

 • Fusarium Wilt is also a concern.
 Mostly spread by pruning shears used on infected palms.

-• Palmetto Weevils Can Attack.
+• Palmetto Weevils Can Attack if it notes a distressed palm.

 Palmetto weevil on a plantPalmetto Weevil grubs cause the harm.

-Pygmy Date Palm Arizona
+Pygmy (Miniature) Date Palm (Phoenix roebelenii): Compact Charm

 What is a Pygmy Date Palm?